nqbao/pyetcdq/README.md

 ## A worker queue implements with Etcd and Python ##

+This is a POC of a distributed task queue framework built on top of etcd.
+The goal of this is to provide a reliable and scalalbe framework to build distributed task execution.

 ### Approach ###

 Task submissions:
  * Task submission is done by by creating a file in `tasks`.

 Task processing:
- * Worker periodically scan for pending tasks.
+ * Worker scans for pending tasks.
  * If there is no pending task, then it starts to watch for changes
    * When there is new task, or there is change in states.
 Worker will try to acquire for the job by creating a lock filem, since this is an atomic action, only one will get the job
    * Worker executes the task and update status to success when it is done.